-C. Notifications to be submitted by the organization of affiliation of specified skilled workers (public or private organizations in Japan that accept foreign nationals residing with the status of residence of "Specified Skilled Worker (i)" or "Specified Skilled Worker (ii)")

-(a) Irregular notifications
+- C. Notifications to be submitted by the organization of affiliation of specified skilled workers (public or private organizations in Japan that accept foreign nationals residing with the status of residence of "Specified Skilled Worker (ii)") - (a) Irregular notifications

-In cases where the organization of affiliation of specified skilled workers changes or terminates the contract for employment of specified skilled workers or enters into a new Procedural flow of the residency management system of mid to long-term residents contract for specified skilled workers, changes the contract for support of foreign nationals with the status of residence of "Specified Skilled Worker (i)", enters into a contract entrusting all of the support plans for foreign nationals with the status of residence of "Specified Skilled Worker (i)" to a registered support organization (described later) or changes or terminates such contract or it has become difficult to accept specified skilled workers or it has become aware of misconduct, it is required to notify the Commissioner of the Immigration Services Agency of the reason thereof within 14 days (Article 19-18, item (i) to item (iv) of the Immigration Control Act).
+In cases where the organization of affiliation of specified skilled workers changes or terminates the contract for employment of specified skilled workers or enters into a new contract for specified skilled workers, changes the contract for support of foreign nationals with the status of residence of "Specified Skilled Worker (i)", enters into a contract entrusting all of the support plans for foreign nationals with the status of residence of "Specified Skilled Worker (i)" to a registered support organization (described later) or changes or terminates such contract or it has become difficult to accept specified skilled workers or it has become aware of misconduct, it is required to notify the Commissioner of the Immigration Services Agency of the reason thereof within 14 days (Article 19-18, item (i) to item (iv) of the Immigration Control Act).